bitwalker/distillery/docs/shell_scripts.md

 ### nodetool()

 Executes the node tool against a running node.
-It uses the arguments passed to the boot script, but you can use the `set` builtin to change what those arguments are.
+It uses the arguments passed to the management script, but you can use the `set` builtin to change what those arguments are.
 It uses `$1` to set the command for the nodetool, and `$@` to pass arguments to that command.